 - Threats consisting of personal harm or property damage

 - Shaming, especially when others are present

 A good employer will “foster a great employee experience.”
-What’s more, a negative employee experience can affect your employer brand.
+What’s more, negative employee experiences can affect your employer’s brand.
 Things like bad reviews on LinkedIn and similar sites can make it more difficult for you to hire good people going forward.

 Any good company wants to provide good customer support.
 And so they train their teams with the customer service skills to do just that.